United Kingdom industrial disputes and strikes (2022–present): Doctors

+Doctors in England

+Junior doctors

 On 28 June, GPs at the Annual General Meeting of the British Medical Association voted to take industrial action over new contracts requiring them to work on weekday evenings and Saturdays.

 On 30 August, and following an emergency meeting of its members, the British Medical Association announced plans to ballot junior doctors on industrial action.

-On 20 February 2023, junior doctor in England voted to strike in their ongoing dispute for a 26% pay rise, and announced they would stage a 72-hour walkout.
+On 20 February 2023, junior doctors in England voted to strike in their ongoing dispute for a 26% pay rise, and announced they would stage a 72-hour walkout.
 The British Medical Association maintained junior doctors' pay was cut by 26% since 2008 after inflation was considered.
 On 24 February, the British Medical Association announced that junior doctors in England would begin a three-day strike on 13 March.
 On 4 March it was reported that senior consultants covering for junior doctors during the strike were demanding £158 pre hour, rising to £282 per hour at night, three times their usual pay.

+On 23 March, the British Medical Association announced that junior doctors in England would stage a four-day strike from 11 to 15 April in their continued quest for a 35% pay rise.
+The strike began as scheduled on 11 April.
+Figures subsequently released by NHS England indicated that 196,000 hospital appointments were cancelled as a result of the strike.

+On 22 May 2023, and after the latest round of talks with the government ended without resolution, the BMA announced that junior doctors would stage another 72-hour strike, scheduled to begin on 14 June.